Precious Paws Society of NV

 Some important information on our purpose.
 Click the contact tab for information on contacting us.

+We are an animal resource/rescue group in Fernley Nevada.
+We are a 501c3 Nonprofit Organization.
 We are not a shelter.
 We hope to provide resources to our community in situations where their pets may need temporary fostering, helping find a lost animal, help found animals get back to their owners.

 Also to provide trapping of feral cats in areas where there is an over-population of cats.

 We always welcome volunteers!
 Check out the Volunteer tab for more information!